Empower Your Practice

 John acknowledges that he has received and understands Dr. Smith's informed consent document, which outlines the nature and risks of counselling.

-Dr. Smith adheres to the ethical framework for good practice in counselling and psychotherapy and state regulations governing counselling practice.
+Dr. Smith adheres to the ethical standards set by her state licensing board and any applicable national professional associations, including all state regulations governing counselling practice.

 Also, ensure the contract reflects sensitivity to diverse cultural backgrounds and values, and consider accommodations for clients with disabilities to ensure equal access to services.